North of Albany: Production

-North of Albany was announced on June 17, 2019, when Telefilm Canada revealed three films they would fund in the upcoming months.
-In December 2019, SODEC announced that they would also finance the film.
-Marianne Farley got the idea for the film after her car broke down close to the Adirondack Park while she was visiting her brother in the United States.
+In June 2019, Telefilm Canada revealed three films, including North of Albany, it would fund in the upcoming months.
+In December 2019, SODEC announced they would also finance it.
+Marianne Farley got the idea for the film after her car broke down close to the Adirondack Park while she was visiting her brother in the US.
 Calling the mishap a "shitty adventure", Farley wrote the initial screenplay with her then-spouse Claude Brie.
 Farley also produced the film with Benoit Beaulieu under their production banner Slykid & Skykid.
 It is the company's second project after 2020's Our Own (Les Nôtres).

 The village of Abercorn, Quebec, stood in for the Adirondacks.
 Principal photography, delayed several months due to the COVID-19 pandemic, began on October 7, 2020, and concluded on November 16.
 The crew followed COVID-19 safety protocols by wearing masks, practicing social distancing and receiving frequent temperature measurements while working.
-Filming in also took place in the Laurentian Mountains, the Eastern Townships of Quebec, Châteauguay, the Entrelacs, Lanaudière, Sutton, and West Brome.
+Filming also took place in the Laurentian Mountains, the Eastern Townships of Quebec, Châteauguay, the Entrelacs, Lanaudière, Sutton, and West Brome.
 Director of photography Benoit Beaulieu and camera operator Benoît C. Gauthier shot the film with an Arri Alexa Mini LF camera and vintage Leica R lenses.
 Drone shots were filmed by aerial photography company DroneStudio Canada.
-Farley said she does not regret making the film in the midst of a global pandemic.
+Farley said she did not regret making the film in the midst of a global pandemic.
 The film's editor was Aube Foglia, and the musical score was composed by Frannie Holder.